 research

-A selection of few recent (2018-2020) projects published in international journals
+A selection of few projects

 Species sampling models and Bayesian nonparametrics